MARVEL UK's

 In any case, the basic idea was to establish a direct link between Bram Stoker's Victorian novel Dracula and the current time frame stories told in Tomb of Dracula.

-This was taken up by youngsters Gerry Conway and Archie Goodwin (who worked on issues #1-2 and #3-4 respectively) and with veteran Gardner Fox (handling issues #5-6).
-With Tomb of Dracula #7 Marv Wolfman took over and supplied the title with stable and top notch storytelling for the rest of its run.
+Youngster Archie Goodwin followed Gerry Conway for issues #3-4 and was then succeeded by veteran Gardner Fox for issues #5-6, before, Marv Wolfman took over with Tomb of Dracula #7 and supplied the title with stable and top notch storytelling for the rest of its run.

 The artwork was all done by Gene Colan, who created an intensely atmospheric visual rendition of the vampire Count's saga and established a look and feel that went far beyond the classic horror comic qualities.